-The shape and the width of a $\theta^2$ distribution for a point-like source depends on many factors, among which is the energy of the showers.
-For a higher energy shower, due to the large number of particles in the shower maximum, one has a higher signal-tonoise ratio, and the resulting image has more precisely defined parameters.
-Thus, we have selected events with large Size (the total measured charge of the image), which improves the precision of the reconstruction of the shower direction.
+The shape and the width of a $\theta^2$ distribution for a point-like source depends on many factors, among them the energy of the showers.
+For a higher energy shower, due to the large number of particles in the shower maximum, one has a higher signal-to-noise ratio, and the resulting image has more precisely defined parameters.
+For this reason we have selected events with large Size (the total measured charge of the image), which improves the precision of the reconstruction of the shower direction.
 In our analysis we used only showers with Size > 400 photoelectrons which allows us to determine the $\theta^2$ with relatively high precision.
 This leads to an energy threshold (defined as the peak of the Monte Carlo simulated differential energy distribution) of 300 GeV.

 Let us consider a situation where the excess observed from a hypothetical source is a mixture of a point source and a weak extended emission with a given profile.
-The cumulative $\theta^2$ distributions for point-like and extended sources are shown in Fig. 2.
-Using this figure, the angular resolution for this analysis is estimated to be $\leq 0.1^\circ$ .
+The cumulative $\theta^2$ distributions for point-like and extended sources are shown in fig. 2.
+Using this figure, the angular resolution for this analysis is estimated to be $\lesssim 0.1^{\circ}$ .